vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 - Hadoop: 2.9.2, Pseudo-distributed deployment

-- Nebula Graph: {{nebula.release}}
+- NebulaGraph: {{nebula.release}}

 ## Prerequisites

 Before importing data, you need to confirm the following information:

-- Nebula Graph has been [installed](../../4.deployment-and-installation/2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md) and deployed with the following information:
+- NebulaGraph has been [installed](../../4.deployment-and-installation/2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md) and deployed with the following information:

   - IP address and port of Graph and Meta services.

-  - User name and password with Nebula Graph write permission.
+  - User name and password with NebulaGraph write permission.

   - `--ws_storage_http_port` in the Meta service configuration file is the same as `--ws_http_port` in the Storage service configuration file.
 For example, `1977`.